10 Fall Home Maintenance Tips

-What are the best ways to prepare your home for the fall?
-Here are our top 10 fall home maintenance tips!
+What are the most effective ways to prepare your home for the fall?
+These are our top 10 fall home maintenance tips!

-- Change the air filter – Your air filter is easy to access, and should be changed about every 3-6 months.
-If you have pets or live in a dusty climate, you may want to replace it even more regularly than this.
+- Change the air filter – Your air filter should be changed every 3-6 months, or more often if you have pets or live in a dusty climate.

-- Clean the combustion chamber – Using a wire brush and a shop vacuum, you can remove carbon buildup from the combustion chamber, which prevents corrosion and allows for a longer furnace life, and better energy efficiency.
+- Clean the combustion chamber – Using a shop vacuum and a wire brush, you can clean off any buildup that would otherwise cause corrosion and poor energy efficiency.

-- Clean floor vents – You should clean your floor registers with a vacuum every year, to make sure that they are not blocked, and that debris does not fall into the furnace.
+- Clean floor vents – Clean the floor vents with a vacuum every year, to make sure that they are not obstructed and to keep debris out of the furnace.

 2. Weatherproof Your Doors

-Weatherproofing helps prevent water from getting into your home, and also eliminates drafts which can reduce the effectiveness of your heating systems, and raise your utility bills.
+Weatherproofing helps prevent water from entering your home and eliminates drafts.
+Proper weatherproofing can prevent water damage and reduce your utility bills.

 3. Clean Your Gutters